 The SRP brings together recorder players of all ages all over the UK.

 If you live in the UK, you will probably want to join a local branch.
-There is a list of branches on the right hand side of the page, and you can find a branch near you using the branch map.
+There is a list of branches in the SRP Branches tab, and you can find a branch near you using the branch map.
 Branches are always happy to welcome new members and you can contact each branch using the email address on its page.